Real Estate Lawyers

 Commercial Real Estate

-Hirzel Law attorneys represent builders and developers in all aspects of residential development.
+Hirzel Law’s Michigan real estate attorneys represent builders and developers in all aspects of commercial and residential development.
 We help establish Condominium Projects by preparing the Master Deed and Bylaws, help establish Subdivisions by drafting the Declaration, Covenants and Restrictions, and assist all types of residential developments by drafting appropriate Rules and Regulations.
 We also help the developer obtain the necessary governmental approval for the project.
 We can prepare the applicable sales documents, such as the disclosure statement, escrow agreement, limited warranty and purchase agreement, that are needed to sell units.
-We can stay involved through the entire sales and development period, and can assist a developer in maintaining compliance with the Michigan Condominium Act until control is turned over to the co-owners.
-Hirzel Law attorneys also assist with the construction of individual homes and issues regarding building permits and certificates of occupancy.
+We can stay involved through the entire sales and development period, and can assist a developer in maintaining compliance with the Michigan Condominium Act until control is turned over to the co-owners or members.
+Our real estate attorneys also assist with the construction of individual homes and issues regarding building permits and certificates of occupancy.

 Through the Zoning Enabling Act, MCL 125.3101, et seq., Michigan has delegated to its municipalities control over many of the functions related to the regulation and development of land.
 This zoning authority is a powerful means by which a municipality can control land within its borders, but the Act defines the responsibilities and the authority of governmental zoning.
 Hirzel Law attorneys handle all aspects of zoning and land use planning from project conception through municipal approval and can assist clients in negotiating this process including helping to interpret ordinances, appearing before a board of zoning appeals or other municipal body, or pursuing a variance.